vyshnovka/unity-practice-archive/README.md

  This clone does not even have an actual gameplay.
 Roughly speaking, this is a small module with the possibility of its implementation in a larger project.
 Don't judge strictly, as it is just an example of the most basic AI bot behavior.
 But actually *DO* judge, this is a disaster.

  ### 4. Solar System
- Solar System is not even a full-fledged project, but rather an attempt to reming myself how Unity works.
+ Solar System is not even a full-fledged project, but rather an attempt to remind myself how Unity works.
 The planets are beautifully spinning, that’s all.

  ### 5. Plane Simulator
  IMHO, the nastiest kind of controllers are those designed for non-four-wheelers.
 So here it is - a realistic plane simulator.
 This is the first project that includes something more than _JUST ONE_ gameplay mechanic.
 It has a shop to buy, select and paint different kinds of planes.